 Ani ruins are considered an absolute must-see for anyone venturing out east in Turkey.
-However, their location, as far east as you can possibly get in Turkey, and on the cusp of the closed border with Armenia, means not too many people make it out there.
+However, the location, as far east as you can possibly get in Turkey and on the cusp of the closed border with Armenia, means not many people make it out there.

 I wasn’t entirely sure what to expect from the old destroyed city, however, it certainly turned out to be one of the highlights of my time in eastern Turkey.

 Here’s a guide for visiting Ani from Kars in Eastern Turkey as an independent traveller.

 Disclaimer: This post contains affiliate links which means I get a commission if you buy a product through my link at no extra cost to you.
 By doing so, I can keep this blog going and continue to create helpful guides for you.